Oregon reports 723 new COVID-19 cases Monday

 Brown has warned about expanding and adding COVID-19 safety measures, such as travel restrictions and closing the doors of businesses, in the past if cases increase.
 The decision for a two-week social activity pause is due to the way the disease is spreading across the state.

+“As we continue to see alarmingly high case rates reflective of sporadic community spread, now is the time to implement measures to further reduce gatherings and curb human contact,” Brown said.
+“The two-week pause measures are designed to reduce the amount of people we interact with and the frequency of those encounters.”

-Health officials said that the “unprecedented” numbers suggest that Oregonians are circulating more in their communities, letting their guard down and attending more indoor social gatherings.
+Health officials said that the “unprecedented” case numbers suggest that Oregonians are circulating more in their communities, letting their guard down and attending more indoor social gatherings.

 Officials cited that a significant amount of cases have been linked to family get-togethers, holiday parties and university students returning to campus.